jecki/DHParser/documentation_src/manuals/transform.rst

 2. As any other tree transformation method in DHParser, function :py:func:`~transform.traverse` transforms trees *in place*.
-   So, if for some reason you need to preserve earlier states of the tree, you'll have to make a deep copy first.
+   So, if for some reason you need to preserve earlier states of the tree, you'll have to make a `deep copy <https://docs.python.org/3/library/copy.html#copy.deepcopy>`_ first.

 The resulting tree looks much closer to the syntax tree of an arithmetic formula we had in mind.
 Every one-term "expression", "term", "factor" etc. has essentially been replaced by what it is.
 Now, we'd still like to do this for the two-term expressions.
-Since this is an operation which is specific to our arithmetic example, we would not expect module :py:mod:`DHParser.transform` to already contain such an operation (although in this particlar case, in fact, it does).
+Since this is an operation which is specific to our arithmetic example, we would not expect module :py:mod:`DHParser.transform` to already contain such an operation (although in this particular case, in fact, it does).
 But we can write a suitable transformation on our own, easily::

    >>> from DHParser.syntaxtree import Node, TreeContext